 What is psychosis?

 Psychosis is experiencing or believing things that other people don’t.
 Though psychosis isn’t a mental health condition in itself, it can be associated with bi-polar or schizophrenia.
 That said some people can just have a one-off psychotic episode, triggered by a traumatic event or grief.
 There’s increasing evidence that smoking cannabis, especially during your teens, can trigger psychosis.

 Signs of psychosis:

-- Hearing, seeing, smelling, touching or even tasting things that others can’t – known as hallucinations
+- Hearing, seeing, smelling, touching or even tasting things that others can’t – known as sensory experiences

 - Your thoughts are all over the place, this can involve speaking really quickly and making strange connections between things

 People often think ‘psychotic’ means violent.
 But experiencing psychosis, or having a psychotic episode, doesn’t mean someone is dangerous – violence is actually pretty rare.